ankur-gupta/flicker/README.md

 pip install --user flicker
 ```

-If you need to run `flicker` on Python 2, try installing it with `pip`, it might work (though it has not been tested).
-Otherwise, compiling from source may also help for making `flicker` work in Python 2.
-However, Python 2 support would be removed from `flicker` in the future.
+`flicker` does not use Python 3 features just yet.
+This means that `flicker` may work with Python 2 (though it has not been tested and is highly discouraged).
+For use with Python 2, try installing `flicker` with `pip2` or build from source.
+Please note that `flicker` would _very soon_ become incompatible with Python 2 as we start using Python 3 features.

+As of now, `flicker` is compatible with `pyspark 2.x`.
+Compatibility with `pyspark 3.x` is not supported just yet.

 ## Quick Example
 `flicker` aims to simplify some of the common and tedious aspects of a PySpark dataframe without compromising performance.